Overview

 Microsoft Conditional Access via Partner compliance management with a new feature and we would love your feedback and ideas on how to improve the feature.

-If you would like to participate in the next generation real-time Compliance Engine and Conditional Access beta, please contact product@addigy.com.
+If you would like to participate in the next generation real-time Compliance Engine and Conditional Access beta, you can enable this on your Accounts page in Addigy.

 Beta Note: At the start of the beta this feature will be 1-1 as in 1 Azure Tenant ID to 1 Addigy Instance.
 Multi-Tenant (1 Azure Tenant ID per Addigy Organization Policy) is under consideration and research.